Skip to Content

 15 Amp RV Extension Cords

-In this case, a high-quality heavy-duty 15-amp extension cord is what you’ll want to carry in your rig.
+If you’ve got a pop-up camper or small travel trailer (like a teardrop or similar), you likely have 15-amp service on your RV.
+In this case, a high-quality, heavy-duty 15-amp extension cord is what you’ll want to carry in your rig.
 Just note that many outdoor extension cords that are rated at 15 amps are made with only 12-gauge wire, while 10-gauge is a preferable standard for a heavy-duty RV extension cord (wire sizes when measured in gauge are weird, with smaller numbers reflecting larger diameter, thicker wiring).

-Clear Power 50 ft 10/3 Extra Heavy-Duty Contractor-Grade Extension Cord
+LifeSupplyUSA 50 ft 10/3 Heavy-Duty Extension Cord

 Sale